H0rn0chse/SpriteBuilder/README.md

  * Move Grid: Ctrl + Drag / Shift + Drag
  * Open Inspector: Double Click on Sprite
  * Close Inspector: Esc

+## Limitations
+You might experience some performance issues with extra large grids (>3000 items).

 ## FAQ
 **How do I change the blocksize?**<br>